vimarsh244/moveworks-hackathon/README.md

 - Alongside using similarity search, we wrote a simple token based keyword search to answer direct questions, which otherwise could be missed.

+## Running locally

+- Run an API inference of any LLM you wish (we used oobabooga's text-generation-webui with Mistral-AI-7B)
+- `embeddings/data_get.py` has the availibility to change the website URL and download all pages on that website.
+It also performs OCR on images and stores that.
+- `Create_Embeddings/generate_embeddings.py` would generate embeddings for the downloaded website pages.
+Followed by `merge_dbs.py` which merges various faiss databases which were created, while preserving true source of data.
+- On starting `Create_Embeddings/flask_endpoint.py` it creates an API endpoint where on querying a question it returns relevant parts.
+- Go to `/frontend` and install npm packages `yarn install` followed by `yarn dev`.

 ## Team: Ctrl+Alt+Defeat